TeoIlie/TeoIlie.github.io/README.md

 1. Images are automatically converted to `.webp` using the script `npm run comp`.
 They are served in a `<picture>` tag, with `.jpg` fallback.
 2. Videos are manually converted to `.webm` using **Handbrake**, with custom preset **Web-WebM**.
 They are served in a `<video>` tag, with `.mp4` fallback also generated in **Handbrake** using **Web-MP4** custom preset.

+**Local performance testing**

+To test performance locally without deployment, more accurately than using `ng serve` and testing on `localhost:4000`, first build the app with `npm run build`, and then serve it with `npx http-server docs -p 8080`, then test Lighthouse on it there at `http://127.0.0.1:8080`